arcus-azure/arcus.azureml/docs/features/training.md

 We are launching the training, by using the Estimators that are available in AzureML.
 The following steps will take place:

 1. Based on the specified trainingtype (Tensorflow, Scikit-learn, Pytorch, etc), a base docker image will be taken from the public Microsoft container repository.
-The following estimator_types are currently supported:
+The following environment_types are currently supported:
     - `tensorflow`: has tensor flow enabled and installed (supporting GPU and CPU) and can be used for Keras too
     - `sklearn`: has the scikit-learn packages installed that are providing most common Machine Learning algorithms
     - `pytorch`: has the Deep Learning package of PyTorch installed.